minhnimble/learning-notes/books/writing-well.md

 Scientific and technical material needs to be written in sentences that form a linear sequence.
 This is no place for fanciful leaps or implied truths.
 Fact and deduction are the ruling family.

 Science writing is simply about describing how something works e.g. how a sewing machine does what it does, or how a pump operates, or why an apple falls down, or how the eye tells the brain what it sees.
-Any process will do, and “science” can be defined loosely to include technology, medicine and nature.
+Any process will do, and "science" can be defined loosely to include technology, medicine and nature.

 Describing how a process works is valuable because:
 - It forces you to make sure you know how it works.